msawant060/AWS-CSA/Storage on AWS/S3-Encryption.md

  - Server Side Encryption:
       - The S3 server is in charge of the encryption and decryption
+      - This uses Advanced Encryption Standard (AES) - 256.

  - Client Side Encryption:
-      - The customer show is in charge of that encryption and decryption
+      - The customer is in charge of that encryption and decryption

  - Server Side Encryption provide 3 options:
-    1. SSE - S3: Here S3 manages the data encryption key and the master key
+    1. SSE - S3 Keymanagement: Amazon S3 will encrypt your data at rest and managed the encryption keys for you
+    2. SSE - Amazon Key Management Service (KMS): Amazon S3 will encrypt your data at rest and using keys you manage in AWS KMS, This approch allows you to see who used the keys based on audit trail.
+It provides                                                         additional security
-    2. SSE - KMS: Here KMS creates and manages the data encryption key and the master key
+    3. SSE - Customer Provided Key: Amazon S3 will encrypt your data at rest and using the key you provide.
-    3. SSE - C: Here S3 manages the keys that are provided by the user.

   - Client Side Encryption provide 2 options:
     1. CSE with KMS-Managed Customer Master Key